Affiliate links on Android Authority may earn us a commission. Learn more.

 Google Nest Cam top questions and answers

-There’s no monthly fee for using a Google Nest Cam, although signing up for Nest Aware (starting at $6 per month) does get you at least 30 days of video storage instead of just three hours everyone gets for free.
-The subscription also gets you access to additional features like Familiar Face Detection, which recognizes people and tells you who is on your property.
+There’s no monthly fee for using a Google Nest Cam, although signing up for Nest Aware (starting at $6 per month) does get you at least 30 days of event recording instead of just the 3 hours everyone gets for free.
+The subscription also gets you access to features like Familiar Face Detection, which recognizes people and tells you who’s on your property.

-You only get three hours of video storage for free with your Google Nest Cam, which isn’t all that much.
-To get more, you’ll have to get the Nest Aware subscription.
+You only get 3 hours of video storage for free with your Google Nest Cam, which isn’t all that much.
+To get more, you’ll have to get a Nest Aware subscription.

 Yes, the Google Nest Cam has a microphone and can record sound.

 Yes, the Google Nest Cam has to be connected to the internet, otherwise it can’t upload video to the cloud.
 You also can’t see the video stream without an internet connection.